svanoort/rest-compress/README.md

 Even with nontrivial processing to generate data, this yields an 89.8% reduction in bandwidth, giving a 10% performance boost.
 This is despite being on fast LAN connection (10 GBit shared between VMs).

-#Dedicated LZF vs. GZIP Compression Benchmarks#
+#Dedicated LZF vs. GZIP Compression Benchmarks
 This gives some idea of the compression speed, as a comparison with GZIP, and for estimating when LZF is advantageous.
 It will vary with the hardware used, of course.
-*Your mileage will vary.* Full benchmark results are (https://github.com/svanoort/rest-compress/wiki/Benchmark:-REST-Corpus-LZF-GZIP-Round-Trip-Benchmark)[here].
+*Your mileage will vary.* Full benchmark results are [here](https://github.com/svanoort/rest-compress/wiki/Benchmark:-REST-Corpus-LZF-GZIP-Round-Trip-Benchmark).

 Compression | Avg Round-Trip Speed (MB/s) | Compression Ratio
 ------------|-----------------------------|-------------------------: